yat-labs/yat-docs/yat-docs/demos/README.md

 npm run build
 ```

-4. Make sure to follow any prerequisites which are outline on top of the script in comments
+4. Make sure to follow any prerequisites which are outlined on top of the script in comments

 5. Run any script
 ```shell